gigya/cdc-starter-kit/docs/advanced.md

 1. **gigya-raas.js**: This file contains all typical gigya functions in a RaaS process.
 You will find here the triggers for the login, the registration, or the reset password process. __This is the file you want to copy in your project to have a set of default gigya functions__.

+1. **ui.js**: This file contains all the logic related to the UI stuff, like re-painting the screen, dealing with popups, etc.

+1. **utils.js**: This file contains several standard util functions.

 1. **engine.js**: This file contains all the logic needed to make the site work.
-All these core functions, like managing the sessions, re-painting the screen, dealing with dates, etc., are included in this file.
+All these core functions, like managing the sessions, dealing with products, etc., are included in this file.

 1. **main.js**: This file contains the main Gigya trigger ```onGigyaServiceReady```.
 When present, this function is triggered automatically once Gigya it's fully loaded (in ```index.html```).
 This is the content of the file: